belherdigital/open-eshop/CONTRIBUTING.md

-# Contributing to Open Classifieds Market
+# Contributing to Open eShop Market

-Looking to contribute something to Open Classifieds? **Here's how you can help.**
+Looking to contribute something to Open eShop? **Here's how you can help.**

 ## Environment
 Recommended PHP 5.4 , MySQL 5.5, Apache 2.2, Linux